Right-Hander Is First Freshman To Garner Honors Since 2009

 Godwin, who was the interim coach from Oct.
 10-28, replaced Randy Mazey, who had served as the Pirates' head coach from 2003-2005.

 After starring in baseball at Northern Nash High School in Rocky Mount, N.C., Godwin signed an athletic scholarship to pitch at Atlantic Christian College in 1982.
 He captured 19 wins during his career with the Bulldogs, helping to lead them to two District 26 regular season crowns.
 He was named team captain in his senior year and won the Kiwanis Award for the Most Outstanding Male Student-Athlete in 1986.
-While at Atlantic Christian, he played for Dave Jauss, who has served as a coach at the Major League level and is currently on the New York Mets coaching staff.
+While at Atlantic Christian, he played for Dave Jauss, who has served as a coach at the Major League level and is currently in the Pittsburgh Pirates front office.

 Godwin spent two seasons as an assistant coach at North Carolina Wesleyan College in 1989 and 1990, working under the direction of current UNC-Chapel Hill Head Coach Mike Fox.
 His efforts helped guide the Bishops to the 1989 Division III National Championship and a third place finish a year later.